yebigithub/yebigithub/README.md

 ### Hi there 👋
 My name is Ye Bi.
- - I’m currently a Ph.D. candidate in the School of Animal Sciences at Virginia Tech.
+ - 📊 I’m currently a Ph.D. candidate in the School of Animal Sciences at Virginia Tech.
- - My research interests focus on incorporating artificial intelligence, computer vision, statistics, phenomics, and genetics to study animal and plant sciences 🌱🌾🐮🐷
+ - 🌟 My research interests focus on incorporating artificial intelligence, computer vision, statistics, phenomics, and genetics to study animal🐮🐷 and plant 🌱🌾sciences
- - Know more about me: [My personal website](https://yebigithub.github.io/) 📫
+ - 📫 Know more about me: [My personal website](https://yebigithub.github.io/) 📫

 </p>